Seyfor-CSC/ZentivaHackathon2025/Infra Stream/AzureMonitor/student/Challenge-01.md

 ## Answers

-The coach know all the secrets.
+The coach need all the secrets.
 - If you are a coach, please check the [answers](./coach/01_answers.md) to this challenge.
 - If you are a participant, please ask your coach for the answers.